And during your marriage, worked hard to achieve your financial goals and enjoy a comfortable lifestyle.

 And as you’ve learned, there are many complexities surrounding divorce and asset division - so it’s often way too difficult for a divorcing couple to try to resolve on their own.

-Or you don't understand how the tactical distribution of assets in divorce works.
+Or you don't understand how the tactical division of assets in divorce works.

 Some joint property such as furniture or bank accounts are easier to divide.
 You each take what you want (and have agreed to,) and that's that.